Droewors and Wine Pairing

 This informative guide will give you some ideas as to what delicious wine pairs with our delicious Droewors to impress your guests with your new found wine knowledge, or entice your other half with a romantic night in.

-Beyerskloof Pinotage Rosé
+Beyerskloof Pinotage Rosé & Beef Droewors

-This bright, fruity rosé brings out the best in traditional beef droëwors.
+This bright, fruity rosé brings out the best in traditional beef droewors.
 The sweet red-berry notes and delicate floral undertones contrast beautifully with the rich, spiced meat, bringing a refreshing, light finish to every bite.
 It’s a delightful choice whether you’re enjoying a sunlit afternoon or hosting friends for a relaxed gathering.

-Delheim Cabernet Sauvignon
+Delheim Cabernet Sauvignon & Peri Peri Droewors

 For a bold and comforting pairing, nothing beats this classic.
-Its deep cassis, dark cherry, and savoury oak notes enhance the robust flavours of venison or spicy droëwors.
-The structured tannins and intense fruit create a harmonious match—perfect for those evenings when you want a more indulgent flavour pairing.
+Its deep cassis, dark cherry, and savoury oak notes enhance the robust flavours of venison or spicy droewors.
+The structured tannins and intense fruit create a harmonious match – perfect for those evenings when you want a more indulgent flavour pairing.

-Nederburg Winemasters Shiraz
+Nederburg Winemasters Shiraz & Beef Droewors

-This wine’s rich plum, blackberry, and peppery spice make it a brilliant companion for traditional beef droëwors.
+This wine’s rich plum, blackberry, and peppery spice make it a brilliant companion for traditional beef droewors.
 The Shiraz’s bold character and warm spice amplify the savory depth of the sausage, turning each mouthful into a deliciously layered experience – think of comforting, nostalgic flavours brought vividly to life.

-Boschendal Lanoy
+Boschendal Lanoy & Beef Garlic Droewors

-This Bordeaux-style blend pairs beautifully with beef garlic droëwors.
+This Bordeaux-style blend pairs beautifully with beef garlic droewors.
 The Cabernet Sauvignon gives structure and dark fruit depth, while the Merlot softens it with a velvety edge.
 That balance works brilliantly with the savoury, slightly smoky richness of the droëwors, cutting through the fat while highlighting the spice.

 So, which will you try?